László Hódi

-László Hódy (also known as László Hódi, Hódi László and Les Hody) (born July 10, 1934) is a Hungarian and Australian former basketball player who competed for Hungary in the 1952 Summer Olympics and Australia in the 1964 Summer Olympics, the first person to compete at the Olympics for two countries.
+László Hódy (10 July 1934 – 26 May 2023) was a Hungarian-Australian basketball player who competed for Hungary in the 1952 Summer Olympics and Australia in the 1964 Summer Olympics, the first person to compete at the Olympics for two countries.

 Hódy was part of the Hungarian basketball team, which was eliminated after the group stage of the 1952 tournament.
 He played three games.

 Hódy migrated to Australia where he took the name Les Hody and played for the Australia men's national basketball team.

 Hungary

-László Hódy was born in Szeged on July 10, 1934 to Janos and Agnes Hódy who owned the Hódy shoe shop and factory.
+László Hódy was born in Szeged on 10 July 1934 to Janos and Agnes Hódy who owned the Hódy shoe shop and factory.
 When Laszlo was 12, the artist Janos Vinkler painted Ket fiu, a portrait of László and his older brother Janos.

 The brothers discovered basketball at school and were soon playing for Szeged Postas club in the first division.
 Laszlo then joined the Army teams Szeged Honved and Budapesti Honvéd and was selected to play for the Olympic team in Helsinki at the age of 17.
 Janos, and their younger brothers Zsolt and Szabolcs and their sister Ildiko, would also represent Hungary in sports.

 With the national team, László won a silver medal at the 1953 European Championship in Moscow and won the 1954 World University and European Championships.